 The balance between these components will vary depending on the specific interests of the student.

-Training: The student will work under the supervision of Dr John Elliott, within the Active Tectonics group of the Institute of Geophysics & Tectonics in the School of Earth & Environment at Leeds which comprises a large number of postgraduate researchers and postdocs.
+The student will work under the supervision of Dr John Elliott, (Active Tectonics group of Institute of Geophysics & Tectonics, School of Earth & Environment at Leeds) which comprises a large number of postgraduate researchers and postdocs.
 The project will be co-supervised by Prof. Andy (also in IGT, SEE), Prof Richard Walker (University of Oxford) and Dr Richard Styron (Global Earthquake Model Foundation).
 The Institute of Geophysics & Tectonics also hosts the Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics (COMET, http://comet.nerc.ac.uk/) which provides a large group of researchers engaged in active tectonics research with whom the student can interact.
-The successful PhD student will have access to a broad spectrum of training workshops that include an extensive range from scientific computing through to managing your degree, and preparing for your viva (http://www.emeskillstraining.leeds.ac.uk/).
+The successful PhD student will have access to a broad spectrum of training workshops including an extensive range from scientific computing through to managing your degree, and preparing for your viva (http://www.emeskillstraining.leeds.ac.uk/).
 The student will also have the opportunity to engage with a wider range of scientists within COMET at a number of other UK institutions who have a broad interest in problems of active tectonics.
 Additionally opportunities may arise for fieldwork across Central Asia in support of the Earthquakes in Central Asia program (http://quakesincentralasia.org/).

-Student profile: The student should have a strong interest in remote sensing, active tectonics problems, and a strong background in a quantitative science (earth sciences, geophysics, geology, physics, natural sciences) with a competent background in the use of mathematics within the physical sciences.
-Ability to work with programming languages (such as Matlab and Python) as well as within a GIS framework and experience of large datasets (such as Earth Observation imagery) would be useful, as well as a willingness to engage with implementation of machine learning algorithms and high performance computing.
+The student should have an interest in remote sensing, active tectonics problems, and a background in a quantitative science (earth sciences, geophysics, geology, physics, natural sciences) with a competent background in the use of mathematics within the physical sciences.
+Ability to work with programming languages (such as Python or Matlab) as well as within a GIS framework and experience of large datasets (such as Earth Observation imagery) would be useful, as well as a willingness to engage with implementation of machine learning algorithms and high performance computing.